lightact/Spout4Unity/README.md

 # Spout4Unity
+## Important
+As of January 2021 this plugin is not maintained anymore.
+The reason is that LightAct is phasing out support of Unity, so that we can focus better on support our Unreal Engine integration.

+For the purpose of reference, we are leaving the original readme file intact below:

+---

 Spout2 support for Unity3D

 This plugin allows Unity to receive and share textures from and to external softwares like Resolume, Adobe AIR, After Effects...